mlaass/topfocus_landing/site/content/_index.md

 testimonials:
   title: "Hear From Our Clients"
   items:
-    - quote: "Had an excellent experience with Moritz.
-He took the time to understand the requirements and patiently made iterations as the project went along.
-Communication was prompt and the output as desired.
-Would recommend him highly."
+    - quote: "We have worked together on a couple projects and he is a dream come true.
+He takes my fantastic unshaped ideas and brings them into reality.\n\nWe Have a great rapport, a great back and forth where we collaborate and he helps me sequence and prioritize. \n\nI feel big things are more possible when I work with Moritz."
-      name: "Aditya Bakshi"
+      name: "Tye Kirk"
-      title: "Editor @ Damned.com"
+      title: "Owner @ The Green Bookkeeper"
-      image: "/img/generic_avatar_placeholder.png"
+      image: "/img/landing/tye_kirk_headshot.jpg"
-      image_alt: "Aditya Bakshi Photo Placeholder"
+      image_alt: "Tye Kirk Photo "
-  more_testimonials_note: "(More testimonials coming soon...)"
+  more_testimonials_note: ""

 process:
   title: "Our Collaborative Process"